akshay2sumit/ai-driven-multitenant-cms/governance/progress-log.md

 ## Progress Tracking
 This log tracks all meaningful updates, milestones, and changes in the Ai-cms project.

+## Phase 12: Publishing Schema Activation - DOCUMENTATION COMPLETED
+- **Date**: 2025-12-29
+- **Status**: Documentation Completed – Audit Pending
+- **Nature**: Design & Documentation Only
+- **Details**:
+  - Created ADR-007 for publishing schema (design only)
+  - Documented conceptual publishing model
+  - Defined content lifecycle states (draft, review, published, archived, retracted)
+  - Specified read-only guarantees for PublishingRuntime
+  - Outlined tenant isolation requirements
+  - Updated developer documentation with design concepts
+  - No schema changes or implementation work performed
+- **Governance Note**:
+  - "Phase 12 focuses on design documentation only - no implementation work is authorized."
+  - "Publishing schema and workflow remain in design phase (ADR-007)."
+  - "No database schema changes or API endpoints have been created."
+  - "Content lifecycle states are documented but not implemented."
+  - "All documentation clearly marks publishing features as design-only."
+- **Next Steps**:
+  - Review and approve ADR-007
+  - Plan implementation in future phases
+  - Consider performance implications of publishing workflow

 ## Phase 11: Documentation Audit - COMPLETED
 - **Date**: 2025-12-29
 - **Status**: Documentation Audit Completed